SCRIPTWRITER - VIDEO PRODUCER

 One of the few descriptions of the Baron stated he was man with an impressive stature, a very articulate, intelligent speaker and an excellent moderator -- traits that endeared him to both Americans and Mexicans alike.

+For years after the Baron's death, it was speculated that the fantastic stories he told were fabrications, nothing more than the tall tales of an old man.
 But now with most of the world's documents online, it's easy to verify that most are in fact, true.
 Some will be covered in upcoming tales of the Baron.

 The Baron Is Elected President Of Texas